RomainTrm/Blog/content/posts/learning-elixir/index.md

 I would like to focus on a specific kind of data that exist on the Erlang VM: Atoms.

-Atoms are constants that only carries their name as information, for example `:apple` or `:ok`.
+Atoms are constants that only carries their name as information, for example `:ok`, `:apple` or `:"my atom"`.
 This might sound kinda useless but they appear to be extremely powerful.
 For instance, they are constantly used with pattern matching:

 ```elixir